oliverlorenz/docker-proxy-pass-ldap/README.md

 # docker-proxy-pass

-A very simple container to proxy_pass.
-Useful to use a external service with [jwilder/nginx-proxy](https://hub.docker.com/r/jwilder/nginx-proxy/).
+This is a fork of [oliverlorenz/proxy-pass](https://github.com/oliverlorenz/docker-proxy-pass) with aditional ldap support.
+It pass a request to a external service and checks ldap credentials.
+Works with [jwilder/nginx-proxy](https://hub.docker.com/r/jwilder/nginx-proxy/).

 ## Example